Skip to main content

 Ellms Family Farm

-Ellms actually offers over 30 activities ranging from a spider web climber to a ropes course, duck races, pumpkin bowling, corn and apple cannons, pedal carts, jump pads, a jumping pillow, and more - have we enticed you yet?
-This place is like a kid's haven for adventure and excitement.
-Then there's the extra bonus that all this running around and playtime will undoubtedly tire the little ones out for a great night's sleep at home later.
+Ellms offers over 30 activities ranging from a spider web climber to a ropes course, duck races, pumpkin bowling, corn and apple cannons, pedal carts, jump pads, a jumping pillow, and more - have we enticed you yet?

 Schuyler Farms

-More fall farm fun awaits at Schuyler Farms in Schuylerville.
-They're best known for their seven-acre corn maze, but they also offer more activities: hayrides, pumpkin picking, a petting zoo, zip lines, and more.
+They're best known for their seven-acre corn maze but offer more activities: hayrides, pumpkin picking, a petting zoo, zip lines, and more.
 Although you can certainly bring the kids, they always have something going on for all ages.

-While their corn maze is family-friendly by day, a haunting begins at night.
+While their corn maze is family-friendly by day, haunting begins at night.
 The Haunted Corn Maze takes place every Friday and Saturday night in October.
 Every twist and turn will bring a new horror!
 Read on to learn about other spooky spots you can enjoy in Saratoga County.

 Embrace Your Spooky Side at These Halloween Happenings